antonionoca/spring2-sampleapp/README.md

 mvn install tomcat:run
 ```

-This will initialize the application on localhost:8080
+This will initialize the application on http://localhost:8080/

 ## Technologies

-- Spring2
+- Spring 2.5
 - JUnit

 ## Running the tests